Testwell CTC++

 Test Coverage Analyzer for C/C++

-Information in this document corresponds to the CTC++
+this document corresponds to the CTC++ version 9.0

 1. INTRODUCTION

-coverage and dynamic analysis tool for C and C++ code.
-As a code
+code coverage and dynamic analysis tool for C and

-projects.
-As a dynamic analysis tool, CTC++ shows the execution
+analysis tool, CTC++ shows the execution counters (how many times

-counters in the code, i.e. more than plain boolean coverage
+executed) in the code, i.e. more than a plain executed/not

 costs (normally time) and to enable function entry/exit tracing at

+test time.
 CTC++ is easy to use.
-When used in command-line
+When used in command-line mode (by makefiles

-mode (by makefiles or other build scripts), the instrumentation is
+or other build scripts), the instrumentation is just a front

-just a front end phase at the compile/link command.
-No changes to
+end phase at the compile/link command.
+No changes to the source files

-the source files or build scripts are needed.
-Test runs are done
+or build scripts are needed.
+Test runs are done with the instrumented

-with the instrumented program version, in the same way as with the
+program version, in the same way as with the original program.
+Coverage

-original program.
-Coverage and other execution profiling reports can
+and other execution profiling reports can be obtained easily

-be obtained easily in straight text, HTML, XML and Excel input form.
+in straight text, HTML, XML, JSON (JavaScript Object Notation) and Excel input form.

-On some environments, e.g. Microsoft Visua Studio, CTC++ use
+On some environments, e.g. Microsoft Visual Studio, CTC++ use

 the size and execution speed of the instrumented code is very reasonable.
 CTC++'s reporting is informative and well-organised.
 The